GerHobbelt/ejs/README.md

 <%- include('footer') -%>
 ```

+_NOTE:_ you may use the preprocessor option to load Jade, Markdown and others.
+They may generate EJS parsable code, since preprocessors are parsed first.

 ## FileLoader

 EJS by default, just loads a file an parses it.
 To imply security restrictions,